hardbyte/python-can/doc/message.rst

         :type: bool

-        This flag controls the size of the :meth:`~can.Message.arbitration_id` field.
+        This flag controls the size of the :attr:`~can.Message.arbitration_id` field.

         >>> print(Message(extended_id=False))
         Timestamp:        0.000000        ID: 0000    000    DLC: 0